I Love Huge Sex Toys — & My Partners Can’t Always Handle It

 “

-As I became more sexually active, I realised that my enjoyment of larger toys could be a point of contention for future partners.
+As I became more sexually active, I realized that my enjoyment of larger toys could be a point of contention for future partners.

 ”